 The market for job search tools and recruitment software is plagued by choice.
-From job boards to job aggregators to social networks to employer branding and sourcing tools, there are tons of solutions for filling jobs.
-In this article, we’ll talk about job aggregator development.
+From job boards to job search websites to social networks to employer branding and sourcing tools, there are tons of solutions for filling jobs.
+In our previous article, we talked about how to create a job board.
+Today, we’ll talk about job aggregator development.

 Job aggregators aren’t cutting-edge technology.
 But they’re widely used in the recruitment industry.
 Job aggregators appeared in the mid-2000s to substitute online job boards.
 Today, 77% of job boards use aggregators to distribute their jobs, according to Smartjobboard.